FLORYS-App/.github/profile/README.md

 # FLORYS: Flora Leaf Observation & Recognition Systems

-Welcome to the GitHub page of **FLORYS** We’re a team of passionate Bangkit cohorts committed to developing solutions for sustainable growth of houseplants.
+Welcome to the GitHub page of **FLORYS!**

+We’re a team of passionate Bangkit cohorts committed to developing solutions for sustainable growth of houseplants.

 ## Background